 Therefore a major challenge in the fingerprint analysis community is to address the use of a non-contact, non-invasive, non-destructive method.
 This challenge does not assume the latent fingerprint is well preserved.
 In a real-world scenario, the fingerprint will degrade by exposure to heat, sunlight, oxidation, or other environmental attributed effects.
 While the chemistry may change and adversely effect current methods, deep UV fluorescence imaging is not tied to a specific chemical compound and is significantly more tolerant to these environmental influences.

-Since the fundamental nature of fingerprints, either fresh or latent, is an organic residue on a surface, deep UV native fluorescence imaging translates well to fingerprint detection and morphological analysis.
-As with environmental samples, deep UV native fluorescence alone provides a wealth of information.
+Since the fundamental nature of fingerprints, either fresh or latent, is an organic residue on a surface, deep UV autofluorescence imaging translates well to fingerprint detection and morphological analysis.
+As with environmental samples, deep UV autofluorescence alone provides a wealth of information.
 In addition, with the deep UV laser excitation, deep UV Raman can be used for additional chemical-specific characterization of the fingerprint; providing an orthogonal dimension of profiling and analysis of what an individual may have come in contact with.

 Additives and taggants contaminate a forensic scene and can degrade subsequent chemical analysis of fingerprints.